-The Santa Fe considers the agreement to maintain the Colorado rate is will soon be organized in Pittsburg, with a capital stock of \$87,000,000.
+The Santa Fe considers the agreement to maintain the Colorado rate is ended.

+Mrs. William C. Whitney's mishap in South Carolina is liable to result in her death.
+The anti-football ordinance passed by the city council of Atlanta, Ga., last fall has been repealed.
+A wire and nail trust it is expected soon be organized in Pittsburg, with a capital stock of \$87,000,000.
 Silas Baysinger, a Missouri farmer, had no faith in banks.
-He buried \$1,900 in double eagles and another man dug Thirteen students of Lombard university, Galesburg, Ill., were suspended for participation in a class color fight.
+He buried \$1,900 in double eagles and another man dug it up.
+Thirteen students of Lombard university, Galesburg, Ill., were suspended for participation in a class color fight.
 Five were seniors.

 The Vienna correspondent of the London Daily Chronicle reports that there is a serious rising against Japanese rule in Formosa.

 The Illinois republican state central committee decided that the republican state convention will be held June 14.
-Representation will be based on the McKinley vote, one delegate for each
+Representation will be based on the McKinley vote, one delegate for each 400 votes.